-These are the lines of inquiry that animate this book.
+This is the line of inquiry that animates this book.

 Conventional wisdom rarely provides the exactitude we seek when meting out these historical tipping points.
-Here, however, it should be spot on, for all meaningful progress in development of the U.S. game, internationally (and domestically, as it happens), stems from a single moment: Nov.
-19, 1989, in Port of Spain, on the ever-consequential island of Trinidad.
+Here, however, it should be spot on — for all meaningful progress in development of the U.S. game, internationally (and domestically, as it happens), stems from a single on-field moment: Nov.
+19, 1989, in Port of Spain, on the surprisingly consequential island of Trinidad.

-Or, to provide further context, some eight months before Dave Rose stopped eating meat.
+Or, to provide further context, some 8 months before Dr. Dave Rose stopped consuming animal flesh.

 That sunny November afternoon early in the first Bush administration, needing a victory in its final group-stage match to qualify for the World Cup in Italy the following summer, the U.S. Men’s National Team (USMNT) scuffled nervously and ineffectually through the first half hour against an equally skittish Trinidad & Tobago side — for whom the stakes were equally high: A T&T victory (or even a draw) would have sent this tiny Caribbean nation through to its first-ever World Cup.
 (As we learned in October 2017, only needing a draw in Trinidad can be a tall order.)